Arithmetic geometry of toric varieties. Metrics, measures and heights: Height of toric projective curves

 \section{Height of toric projective curves}

-In this section, we study the Arakelov invariants of curves which are the image of an equivariant map into a projective space.
+In this chapter, we study the Arakelov invariants of curves which are the image of an equivariant map into a projective space.
 In the Archimedean case we equip the projective space with the Fubini-Study metric, while in the non-Archimedean case we equip it with the canonical metric.
 For each of these curves, the metric, measure and toric local height can be computed in terms of the roots of a univariate polynomial associated to the relevant equivariant map.

 Let $K$ be either $\R, \C$ or a complete field with respect to an absolute value associated to a nontrivial discrete valuation.
 On $\P^{r}$, we consider the universal line bundle $\cO(1)$ equipped with the Fubini-Study metric in the Archimedean case, and with the canonical metric in the non-Archimedean case.
 We write $\ov{\cO(1)}$ for the resulting metrized line bundle.
 We also consider the toric section $s_{\infty}$ of $\cO(1)$ whose Weil divisor is the hyperplane at infinity.
-Next result gives the induced function $\psi$ for a subvariety of~$\P^{r}$ which is the image of an equivariant map.
+The next result gives the function $\psiabs_{\|\cdot\|}$ associated to the induced metric on a subvariety of~$\P^{r}$ which is the image of an equivariant map.